History

 Nationally recognised as one of the finest public collections in Australia, Newcastle Art Gallery holds over 7,000 works of art and the quality and breadth of its collection makes it a significant cultural asset for the city.

 In 1945, Dr Roland Pope, an ophthalmic surgeon from Sydney with familial connections to Newcastle, promised the bequest of his art collection of some 123 works of art to Newcastle, conditional upon the construction of an art gallery to house them.
 Pope's bold promise was fuelled by a passionate belief that a steel city could have the best art gallery in the country.
-His collection was held in storage for 12 years awaiting the Gallery's opening, which came in 1957, when 'Newcastle City Art Gallery', as it was then known, opened on the second floor of the War Memorial Cultural Centre, adjacent to the gallery's current home.
+His collection was held in storage for 12 years awaiting the Gallery's opening, which came in 1957, when 'Newcastle City Art Gallery', as it was then known, opened on the second floor of the War Memorial Cultural Centre, adjacent to the Gallery's current home.

 The collection reflects the history of Newcastle as the eighth largest city in Australia.
 Established in 1804 as a penal settlement, and the earliest works in the Gallery's collection are by convict artists.
 Joseph Lycett's paintings of early Newcastle, or Coal River as it was known in the early nineteenth century, give central prominence to Nobbys headland, the quintessential feature of Newcastle harbour.
 Lycett's early views of Newcastle also document the Indigenous inhabitants of the region, namely the Awabakal and Worimi people, whose lands spread north of the Hunter River and south to encompass Lake Macquarie.
 You can find more information about the collection in the Collection pages.